 Because the square shape of a princess cut is so similar to the natural shape of the rough diamond, very little is wasted.
 This then translates into a lower price for you.
 High Five! (you must say ‘High Five’ in a Borat voice in your mind, or else it doesn’t count.
 Say it.)

 Princess cut diamonds are not one-trick-ponies you guys!
-Not only will they help you save a bit of cash on your engagement ring, the square shape can also give the illusion of being a little bigger than their round counterparts, simply because from corner-to-corner a princess cut diamond is spread just a little wider than the diameter of a round diamond shape.
+Not only will they help you save a bit of cash on your engagement ring, but the square shape can also give the illusion of being a little bigger than their round counterparts, simply because from corner-to-corner a princess cut diamond is spread just a little wider than the diameter of a round diamond shape.

 One thing to bear in mind though; once that princess diamond sits in her forever home, the prongs of the ring setting will hide a little bit of that extra junk.